darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/4-BringingItAllTogether/README.md

-# Bringing it All Together (Create DynamoDB Table and Lambda Functions)
+# Bringing it All Together

 ## Register Your Email Address With SES